lauraclay/minecraft-pi/README.md

 A Raspberry Pi is a small computer that we can use to create exciting technology.
 It was created in the UK by the Raspberry Pi Foundation to help young people like you learn how to code.

-This small computer features amazing HD (high-definition) quality video and playback, sports high quality audio and has the ability to play 3D games.
+This small computer features amazing HD (high-definition) quality video and playback, sports high quality audio, and has the ability to play 3D games.

 To get going with your Raspberry Pi, you will need to connect cables and add an SD card before logging in.

-## Step 0: Setting Up your Pi
+## Step 0: Setting up your Pi

-First check that you have all the parts you need to get your Raspberry Pi set up and working:
+First check that you have all the parts you need to get your Raspberry Pi set up and working.

 - Raspberry Pi
 - Micro USB power adaptor